a-karma/Bogor_Workshop/DAY_2/Session2.md

 ```sh
 samtools sort -n -o name_sorted_output.bam -O BAM input.bam
 ```
-note the `-n` flags which is used to sort the file by read grooup name.
+note the `-n` flags which is used to sort the file by read group name.
 Later on we will also sort the bam by coordinates.

 Now we can move to the removing duplicate procedure. this requires to run a sequence of a few commands: